 - Is this China hotel located near transportation? (and it better be darn close!)

-- Am I seeing lots of pictures of this China hotel? (because the Chinese search engines have the best)
+- Am I seeing lots of pictures of this China hotel? (because the Chinese search engines such as Trip.com have the best)

 - Is this China hotel ridiculously cheap? (you’ll get what you pay for, despite the “rating”)

 You may end up spending a few more dollars than you expected – especially considering how dirt-cheap you can find some hotels in China – but in the end you’ll be better off.
-Finding transportation won’t be a headache, the bathroom will be clean and the bed will be comfortable.
+Finding transportation won’t be a headache, the bathroom will be clean and the bed will be comfortable (at least, this is what you can normally expect with a China hotel).